SERVICES

 Rates & FAQs

-The cost of translating a text is generally calculated according to the number of words in the original.
-I always tailor my rates to suit each project according to its subject area, urgency and complexity, so a specialised medical text required ASAP will cost more than a general text with no fixed deadline.
+I tailor my rates to suit each project according to its subject area, urgency and complexity, so a specialised medical text required ASAP will cost more than a general text with no fixed deadline.

 Email me and I'll provide a made-to-measure quotation for your project.